LankeyBoard/RulesGraph/generatedRules.md

 slug: DIVE-ROLL

-Move up to half your Speed without triggering Counters.
+Move up to 10 ft.

 ## Moving in Combat